Rachele Risaliti

-Rachele Risaliti (born in Prato on 2 February 1995) is a model and beauty pageant titleholder of the Miss Italia 2016.
+Rachele Risaliti (born 2 February 1995) is a model and beauty pageant titleholder of the Miss Italia 2016.
 She won the crown on 10 September 2015.

 Biography

-Born in Prato (Tuscany), she participated in August 2016 Miss Toscana, winning band.
+Born in Prato, Tuscany, she participated in August 2016 Miss Toscana, winning band.
 She is a professional dancer in Etruria Team, that won the European Championship of World Gymnaestrada in Helsingborg, Sweden, in 2014.
 She studied Fashion Project Management at Polimoda.